-Professional snow sculptors work their magic in a major international contest toward the end of Carnival’s three weeks.
-Families can both appreciate art and participate by voting on their favorite sculptures at place George-V.
+Professional snow sculptors work their magic in a major international contest toward the end of Carnival’s run.
+Families can both appreciate art and participate by touring the sculptures dotted throughout the icy grounds.

 A gamut of sporting competitions is scheduled throughout Carnival but beware, spectators watch from the chilly sidelines.
 Throughout the festivities you can observe (or participate in) extreme ice canoe races on the St. Lawrence River, giant ski races, winter yoga, and more.
 Be sure to check out the size of your fellow players before encouraging younger kids to participate in some of the contact sports.

-On the last two Saturday nights, don’t miss the popular and dazzling Night Parades in full regalia — floats, lights, dance troupes, music and Bonhomme leading the way.
-Families will love the talented, Cirque du Soleil like acrobatics taking place on many floats.
+Back after a Covid hiatus, don’t miss the popular and dazzling Night Parades.
+Expect the full regalia — floats, lights, dance troupes, music and Bonhomme leading the way.
+Families will love the talented, Cirque du Soleil-like acrobatics taking place on many floats.

-With a constant program of shows, competitions, races, games, and tasty international food, Carnival will keep every member of the family entertained – but hotels fill up fast so be sure to book in advance.
+With a constant program of shows, competitions, races, games, and tasty international food, Quebec Carnaval keeps every member of the family entertained.
+Hotels fill up fast so be sure to book in advance.

 Planning Quebec City & Ice Hotel Stays, Carnaval Details

-Advance reservations during Quebec Carnaval for tours and many of the popular ice and snow attractions are important.
+Make advance reservations during Quebec Carnaval for tours and many of the popular ice and snow attractions.
 Many families enjoy an overnight in the magically white and frosty Ice Hotel — picture a fancy igloo with rooms — which is erected each winter.
-The temporary ice hotel is made of 400 tons of ice and 12,000 tons of snow and, unsurprisingly, is not heated.
+The temporary Ice Hotel outside Quebec is made of 400 tons of ice and 12,000 tons of snow and, unsurprisingly, is not heated.
 Appropriate outerwear is included in rates.

-A Carnival “effigy” pass, which lets you in to all attractions (but not necessarily the VIP heated venues), costs only CAD$10 in advance or CAD$15 on arrival (though admission to many activities is free).
+A Carnival “effigy” pass, which lets you in to all attractions (but not necessarily the VIP heated venues), costs only CAD$15 in advance or CAD$25 on arrival (though admission to many activities is free).
 Be sure to check out our suggestions for other fun activities for all ages in Quebec City.